 Yes!
 The NCSBN made changes to both NCLEX exams.

-How Will the Next Generation NCLEX Be Scored?
+How is the Next Generation NCLEX Scored?

-NGN scoring looks similar to the model of the existing NCLEX.
+NGN scoring looks similar to the model of the previous NCLEX.
 However, one big difference on the NGN is the potential for partial credit.
 This polytomous scoring method allows test takers to earn credit for partial understanding of a subject.

 For example, in the previous NCLEX, Select-all-that-apply questions are marked as correct or incorrect.
 Under the new polytomous scoring model, candidates can receive points for getting part of a question correct.